cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 > In 2019 there was a 75-year flooding event.*

 Not all samples were above acceptable limits.
-The table below shows the percent of samples above EPA acceptable limits.
+Table 4.2 shows the percent of samples above EPA acceptable limits.
 Sometimes levels didn’t have concerning levels of a particular heavy metal.
 However, just the possibility, made it a health risk to drink water at that time.
 Looking at this table, one could surmise a 2 in 10 chance that their glass of water could have concerning levels of arsenic and lead between 2012-2022 (see previous graphs).
 Likewise, a glass of water had a 9 in 10 chance of containing concerning levels of aluminum, iron, and manganese.

 <table>